Neil Larsen

-Neil Larsen (born August 7, 1948) is an American jazz keyboardist, musical arranger and composer.
+Neil Larsen (born August 7, 1948) is an American jazz/jazz fusion keyboardist, musical arranger and composer.
 He was born in Cleveland, Ohio and grew up in Sarasota, Florida before relocating to New York and then, in 1977, Los Angeles.

 Early life

 Larsen was born in Cleveland, Ohio and grew up in Sarasota, Florida.
+Larsen graduated from Riverview High School in 1966.
 He learned piano, drawing inspiration from jazz artists John Coltrane, Miles Davis and the Modern Jazz Quartet, and from contemporary rock acts.

 In 1969, he was drafted to serve in the Vietnam War.
 During his time in Vietnam, he worked as a band director, co-ordinating musical entertainment for US armed forces personnel.
 After his discharge, he moved to New York to work as a musician.